gardener/landscaper/docs/usage/Blueprints.md

   required: true # required, defaults to true
   type: target # this is a target import
   targetType: landscaper.gardener.cloud/kubernetes-cluster
+# Import a targetlist
+- name: my-targetlist-import-key
+  # required: true # defaults to true
+  type: targetList # this is a targetlist import
+  targetType: landscaper.gardener.cloud/kubernetes-cluster
+# Import a component descriptor
+- name: my-cd-import-key
+  # required: true # defaults to true
+  type: componentDescriptor # this is a component descriptor import
+# Import a component descriptor list
+- name: my-cdlist-import-key
+  # required: true # defaults to true
+  type: componentDescriptorList # this is a component descriptor list import

 # exports defines all values that are produced by the blueprint
 # and that are exported.